-Furnaces with a rated Annual Fuel Utilization Efficiency (AFUE) of $\geq$ 90% are equipped with a sealed combustion chamber that prevents provides combustion air from a known location.
+Furnaces with a rated Annual Fuel Utilization Efficiency (AFUE) of \geq 90% are equipped with a sealed combustion chamber that prevents provides combustion air from a known location.
 Sealed combustion chambers have the added safety benefit of being sealed from external conditions, thus reducing the risk of flame roll out and backdrafting of combustion products.

-A properly sized heating system is designed to adequately condition a space according to the winter loads placed on it.
-Installing oversized equipment is an avoidable added cost.
+A properly sized heating system is designed to adequately condition a space according to the summer and winter loads placed on it.
+Using oversized equipment results in higher purchase prices and increased day-to-day chargers for use.

-Furnace(s) $\geq$ 90% AFUE and within 40% of load calculation
+Furnace(s) \geq 90% AFUE and within 40% of load calculation

-• All heating equipment must be ≥90% AFUE for gas combustion furnaces.
+All heating equipment must be ≥90% AFUE for gas combustion furnaces.
 All furnaces must be sized within 40% of the heating load as determined by the load calculation.
 If the required fan speed cannot be provided by a smaller unit, a furnace may be more than 40% oversized.

-Heat pump(s) Climate Zone 2/3 $\geq$ 8.2 HSPF and within 15% of load calculation, Climate Zone 4 $\geq$ 8.5 and within 25% of load calculation
+Heat pump(s) Climate Zone 2/3 \ge 8.2 HSPF and within 15% of load calculation, Climate Zone 4 \ge 8.5 and within 25% of load calculation